amandaghassaei/gpu-io/docs/classes/GPUComposer.md

 ▸ **tick**(): { `fps`: `number` = 0; `milliseconds`: `number` = 0; `numTicks`: `undefined`  } \| { `milliseconds`: `undefined` = 0; `fps`: `number` ; `numTicks`: `number`  }

+Call tick() from your render loop to measure the FPS of your application.
+Internally, this does some low pass filtering to give consistent results.

 #### Returns

 { `fps`: `number` = 0; `milliseconds`: `number` = 0; `numTicks`: `undefined`  } \| { `milliseconds`: `undefined` = 0; `fps`: `number` ; `numTicks`: `number`  }